lawrence143/kubernetes-ecosystem-book/11-backup_and_restore.md

 schedules.ark.heptio.com
 ```

-If you see all the resources above, Ark server side coponent is installed properly.
+If you see all the resources above, Ark server side component is installed properly.

 With both Ark client and server components installed, let's setup the storage in different cloud vendors to store the backups.
-We will conver AWS in next section.

 ### 1.3 Ark AWS Setup